-7. St. Vincent and the Grenadines (a tiny island on top of the continent of South America and high on my visit list) –
+7. St. Vincent and the Grenadines (a tiny island on top of the continent of South America and high on my want-to-visit list)

 Indians can travel to this Caribbean island without a visa and stay up to 30 days.
 The 30-days stay is also extendable.

-8. Saint Kitts and Nevis (a tiny island on top of the continent of South America and high on my visit list) –
+8. Saint Kitts and Nevis (a tiny island on top of the continent of South America and high on my want-to-visit list)

 Saint Kitts and Nevis is a visa-free destination for Indians, and you can stay there for up to a month.

-9. Trinidad and Tobago (again a country on top of South America and high on my visit list)-
+9. Trinidad and Tobago (again a country on top of South America and high on my want-to-visit list)

 Indians can stay in Trinidad and Tobago for up to 3 months without a visa.